almeidamarcell/jquery-lang-js/README.md

 # How to use

-*If you want language selection to persist across pages automatically, please ensure you include the jquery-cookie plugin available from: https://github.com/carhartl/jquery-cookie on your page as well.*
+*If you want language selection to persist across pages automatically, please ensure you include the js-cookie plugin available from: https://github.com/js-cookie/js-cookie on your page as well.*

 Include the plugin script in your head tag.